 There’s a very good free (gnu/gpl) alternative named GrandOrgue (available both for Windows, Linux and even OS X) that I’m using and highly recommend for anyone interested in setting up a virtual pipe organ at home.

 There are some other alternatives like for instance jOrgan and Genpo that both mainly use soundfont technology, but the best option is definitely (in my opinion) to get GrandOrgue.
 The new features that continually flow into the development trunk really makes this software stand out as the best free VPO software avaliable!
-Even though the current development model makes a normal “stable” release seem distant there’s no reason to not start using the released builds in the Testing folder under Files on the GrandOrgue Sourceforge page (or whatever file is the most recent) or adding the repository for your architecture if you’re using a Linux distribution.
-The builds that are released are usually quite stable in their performance.
+Current releases can be found on the GrandOrgue releases page.
+The builds that are released are usually well tested and stable in their performance.

 To have a virtual pipe organ at your home you’ll need a few things: